-Sometimes things came together quickly –sometimes slowly—but the vision of my business did emerge and began to take shape.
-Sometimes I got distracted by working on something fun like a cool drawbridge, when I really need to finish the walls and the roof, but I saw progress nearly every day and always every week.
+Sometimes things came together quickly –sometimes slowly—but my business vision did emerge and began to take shape.
+Sometimes I got distracted by working on something fun like a cool drawbridge when I really needed to finish the walls and the roof, but I saw progress nearly every day and always every week.

 And now, as I come to the one-year anniversary of incorporating, I find it’s a perfect time to pause and reflect on how thankful I am that I have this work and this life.
 And even more important, to recognize how much I owe to all those who supported me so generously along the way.

 to the people who supported me from the beginning

 to those who gave their time and insights as mentors and coaches

 to the peers, who helped to commiserate and problem-solve

 to those that made amazing communities to join (BWN, BWC, The Coven)